 Technology changes in flat screen displays have impacted video cables for industrial console furniture, as described in this selection guide.

 Flat screen display technology is constantly evolving.
 After decades where monitors were driven by analog video signals, today's flat screens often have both analog and digital video input connections available.
 Also, these flat screens are growing larger and operating at higher screen resolutions.

-These changes have led to a growing array of video cables available to connect control console equipment to flat screen monitors.
+These changes have led to a growing array of video cables available to connect equipment to flat screen monitors.
 As a result, picking the right monitor cables for your project involves informed cable selection.
 Provided here is an overview of common video cables you may encounter or require for your project.